nguyennhu0805/DE_ZoomCamp_2024_Final_Project/README.md

 **2. Dataset Overview**

 In this section, I will provide an overview of the purchase data obtained from an electronics online store, covering the period from April 2020 to November 2020.
-The dataset is sourced from Kaggle ([LINK](https://www.kaggle.com/datasets/mkechinov/ecommerce-purchase-history-from-electronics-store?rvi=1)) and can be found in the folder named _**data**_ with the filename ecommerce_electric_data.csv.
+The dataset is sourced from Kaggle ([LINK](https://www.kaggle.com/datasets/mkechinov/ecommerce-purchase-history-from-electronics-store?rvi=1))

 The dataset contains information about purchases made on the electronics online store, including:
 - event_time: When event is was happened